Alternate Activity 5: Music and Worship

 - What do you like about this song?

 - What, if anything, do you dislike?

-- In what ways is "Spirit of Life" a UU song?
-How is the message UU?
+- In what ways is "Spirit of Life" a song of the Unitarian Universalist religion?
+How is its message UU?
 Do any phrases seem especially Unitarian Universalist to you?
 What about the tune and rhythm of the song?

 - How do you think an Evangelical Christian might respond to "Spirit of Life?"
 What might they find appealing about it?
 Might this song make an Evangelical uncomfortable?
 Why?